Ma-Yuyao/STEP-Written-Communications/README.md

 # STEP-Written-Communications

-This repo is for displaying the written document used for STEP-Written-Communications.
+This repo is for displaying the report used for STEP-Written-Communications.

+Please click *"Wiki"* button to see the report.